FL2744/L1001/README.md

 To create an ARC key, sign in at <https://llm.arc.vt.edu/> and open **User profile > Settings > Account > API keys**.
 ARC access is available to Virginia Tech students, faculty, and staff.
+If you are off-campus and not on a Virginia Tech network, you will need to use the Cisco Secure Client VPN.
+Instructions here: `https://www.nis.vt.edu/ServicePortfolio/Network/RemoteAccess-VPN.html`

 For either provider, key input is hidden.
 The script keeps the key only in memory for the current run; it does not print it, write it into the script, or